 Posting to all social media platforms is not a good idea.
 Hence, choose a handful of social media channels where your consumers are.

 Avoid wasting your effort on the wrong platform.
 For example, if your buyer personas are professionals who are looking for jobs, It would be best if you did not spend a lot of your time posting on Tumblr or Instagram.
-Instead, use more often LinkedIn.
+Instead, use LinkedIn more often.

-To chose the best for your business, you can check this article where we list 8 great social media websites for your business.
+To choose the best for your business, you can check this article, where we list 8 great social media websites for your business.

 Make sure you choose the right channels to spread your message.
 Some networks are better than others, depending on your buyer persona.

 Without great content, your social media efforts are meaningless.

 A successful content strategy on effectively marketing your business on social media has three critical components: post type, post time, and post frequency.

 Your type of post is dependent on its form and context.
 When you say form, it pertains to how you present your information.
 Is it the image, link, video, or plain text?

 Moreover, when it comes to context, it’s the voice and personality of your business.
 Is it serious, funny, educational, or emotional, for example?

 At what time do you need to post your content?
 There are many pieces of research and recommendations over the internet about when you should post your content but use them as your guideline.